Classically and Quantum stable Emergent Universe from Conservation Laws

 Since a smaller scale factor than $a_0$ is out of the range where the scale factor is defined for the physical solutions, we find that the possible instability towards $a$ equal zero is not even a logical possibility in this context.
 Nevertheless, we observe that exist the possibility of tunneling through the finite barrier from the static solution to an expanding universe, see Fig.~\ref{FP1}.
 This is an interesting scenario to study in future works.

-In Fig.~\ref{FPVV} it is show the potential for the solution Eq.~(\ref{cu3}), we can note, as we expected, that in this case there is not a equilibrium point as in Fig.~\ref{FP2}.
+As an example, in Fig.~\ref{FPVV} it is show the potential for the solution Eq.~(\ref{cu3}), we can note, as we expected, that in this case there is not a equilibrium point as in Fig.~\ref{FP2}.

 From the Friedmann equation, Eq.~(\ref{Friedmann}), and Eq.~(\ref{Cons1}) we can note that solutions $\dot{\phi}_2$ and $\dot{\phi}_3$ are not connected by the dynamics of the system.
 Solution Eq.~(\ref{cu2}) satisfies $\dot{\phi}_2 >\dot{\phi}_0$ and solution Eq.~(\ref{cu3}) satisfies $\dot{\phi}_3 <\dot{\phi}_0$, and it is not possible to cross the line $\dot{\phi} = \dot{\phi}_0$.
 At this respect, and by using Eq.(\ref{Cons1}), we can rewrite Eq.~(\ref{Friedmann}) as the following equations for $\dot{\phi}$,